Last Updated on February 20, 2025

 Although you do not need to wait for your physical driving licence card to arrive, your driving certificate must be kept on hand as proof of your eligibility.
 Research and purchase a suitable insurance policy that meets your needs and budget.
 Many providers offer tailored policies for new drivers, which can help in finding the most cost-effective option.
 Ensure your chosen policy provides adequate coverage to protect you and others on the road.

 Ensuring your vehicle is taxed is a legal requirement.
-If you have recently purchased a car, you need to arrange for the car tax immediately.
+If you have recently purchased a car, you need to set up road tax before driving.
 If you have been using your own car for lessons and the test, it should already be taxed.

 Visit the gov.uk website to set up or verify your vehicle tax.
 Failure to pay your car tax can result in severe penalties, including your vehicle being clamped or impounded.
 Maintaining up-to-date vehicle tax is essential for legal and financial reasons.
 Regularly checking your vehicle tax status can help avoid any unintended lapses.